Hurricanes Are Moving More Slowly, Which Means More Damage

 "The slowdown over land is what's really going to effect people," says James Kossin, the author of the study and a tropical cyclone specialist at the National Oceanic and Atmospheric Administration.
 He points to Hurricane Harvey's effect on Houston as an example of what slower storms can mean for cities.

-"Hurricane Harvey last year was a real outlier in terms of the amount of rain it dropped," he explains, "And the amount of rain it dropped was due, almost entirely, to the fact that it moved so slowly."
+"Hurricane Harvey last year was a real outlier in terms of the amount of rain it dropped," he explains.
+"And the amount of rain it dropped was due, almost entirely, to the fact that it moved so slowly."

 Harvey dumped rain on southeast Texas for more than a week after it made landfall in August 2017.
 As much as 60 inches fell on some parts of the Houston area.
 At least 93 people died as a result of the storm.